jSwanson99/ClickCannon/README.md

 Copy the `example.yaml` config, and edit the values.

 Make a directory for logs or trace data.
-Data should be exported from ClickHouse using `OUTFILE ...
-COMPRESSION 'zst' FORMAT Native`.
+Data should be exported from ClickHouse using `INTO OUTFILE` syntax.
 Compression is optional, but you must make your file extension either `.native` or `.native.zst`.

 Example data export: